Craft

 It is the foundation of how something is made — and why.

-how they wear, and how they respond to movement
+how they wear, move, and endure.

 Craft as Intention

-Craft starts with purpose.
+Craft begins with purpose.

-Before form, before detail, before finish —
+Before form, before detail, before finish,

-Proportion, balance, construction, and finish are considered first.
+Proportion, balance, construction, and finish come first.

 Nothing is added to stand out.